 Option 3: the LMF includes boresight direction information for each PRS resource in the assistance data.

-Option 4: the LMF send the beam information in the AD with indication subset of adjacent PRS resources of for the UE measurements.
+Option 4: the LMF send the beam information in the AD with indicated subset of adjacent PRS resources for the UE measurements.

 FFS: Detailed signaling and procedure